What is Strata?

 - Summary of accounting policies and notes to the accounts

-- Under the strata schemes management act 2015-sect 95, all the Owners Corporation or strata schemes whose annual budget exceeds $250,000 are required to ensure that their accounts and financial statements are audited by an independent auditor before presenting in the annual general meeting.
+- Under the strata schemes management act 2015-sect 95, all the Owners Corporation or strata schemes whose annual budget exceeds $250,000 are required to ensure that their accounts and financial statements are audited by an independent auditors in Dubai before presenting in the annual general meeting.

 - The audit of financial statements under this section should be carried out in accordance with current applicable accounting standards.